How Much Does It Cost to Develop an Educational App

 - Classification of Popular Educational Apps

-Key aspects that determine the development cost
+- Key aspects that determine the cost of educational app development services

-Language learning app.
 Nowadays, language learning applications give opportunities to enrich vocabulary, refine speaking skills, and improve grammar.
 They are currently in high demand and can be quite profitable.

-Learning apps for adults.
 There is a broad range of applications for this type of app: starting from deadline trackers, apps for proofreading and teamwork, homework reminder alerts.
 An app should also be open for additional combinations with campus maps, timetables, and learning databases.

-Test prep apps.
 This type of application provides accessible learning materials like quizzes, flashcards, practice papers, which can be of great use in the preparation process for all tests from MBA to CAT.
 Monetization methods should be well-thought through beforehand since mobile ads would be too distracting from the learning process.

-Online course learning.
 Online course apps cooperate with universities and offer a variety of courses in different industries to their users, while students can pick the university and online course of their choice.